Gidexy/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 9-firstdirdeletion deletes the directory
-The 10-back script takes us to the previos directory The 11-lists script list files in the parent directory, boot directory and current directory
+The 10-back script takes us to the previos directory The 11-lists script list files in the parent directory, boot directory and current directory The 12-file_type script gives the type of file being checkd